 View program learning goals for an explanation of learning outcomes in Theatre.

 An intensive experiental research ensemble devoted to crafting, creating, developing, and producing a faculty-directed theatre and/or dance event.
 Students in this course will be involved in research and theoretical discussion supporting active involvement in a collaborative process of performance, design and production management, such as director/designer assistant; set construction; lighting, sound, costume, properties, make-up/hair, and stage management.
 Theatre majors must complete six Production Practicums, while minors must complete three.
 Course may be repeated an unlimited number of times.
 Enrollment by audition or consent of instructor.

-This course is designed to introduce students to the craft and skills used in creating costumes and applying wigs and makeup for theatrical productions.
+This course is designed to introduce students to the craft and skills used in creating costumes, applying makeup and constructing scenery for theatrical productions.
 Theatre is a collaborative art form with a variety of artists functioning together to create a single work.
 This course will explore the connection between the designer and the artist/craftsperson.
-Through field trips, readings, and experiential lab work students will develop, design, create and practice the art and craft of costume and wig and makeup skills.
-A field trip to a theatre production and an art museum will be a part of this course.
+Through field trips, readings, and experiential lab work students will develop, design, create and practice the art and craft of costume,makeup and scenic construction skills.

 An introduction to performance concepts and skills utilizing text as a beginning point for the performance experience.
 The course will include analysis and performance of diverse texts through solo and group work, incorporating elements of movement, spoken text, and music.
 Letters, novels, poems, plays, biographies, journals, and newspapers are examples of potential performance texts.
 No experience in any performing area is assumed.